Asynchronous Processing

 }

-If you experience any problems or need help setting this up, then please reach out to support@veryfi.com, we are here for you.
+If you experience any problems or need help setting this up, please reach out to support@veryfi.com, we are here for you.